 Alpha-1, also known as AAT, is a genetic disorder that is passed down from parents to children when both parents carry abnormal genes.
 An alpha-1 antitrypsin deficiency occurs when mutations in the SERPINA1 gene, a gene that provides instructions for making alpha-1 antitrypsin proteins, occur.

 The alpha-1 protein is essential to good health as it protects the body from neutrophil elastase, a powerful enzyme that gets released from white blood cells to fight infection.
 When neutrophil elastase is not controlled by alpha-1, it can attack normal tissues.

-Symptoms of Alpha-1
+What are the Symptoms of Alpha-1 Antitrypsin Deficiency?